 In recent years, state legislators have introduced record high numbers of state bills targeting the LGBTQ+ community – especially trans and non-binary youth – including bills banning transgender athletes from participating on sports teams that align with their gender identity.
 Two-thirds of Americans across the political spectrum – including 69 percent of Democrats, 67 percent of Independents, and 66 percent of Republicans – oppose these anti-trans sports bans.

 On February 1, 2023, Representative Gregory Steube (FL-17) introduced the Protection of Women and Girls in Sports Act of 2023 (H.R.
 734).
 Despite its name, the bill provides no protections for trans women and girls, rather it prohibits them (including transgender girls as young as kindergarten) from participating in sports teams.
-The bill passed out of committee on March 9 and is expected to reach a vote soon.
+The bill passed the House of Representatives on April 20, 2023.

 This bill perpetuates a false narrative that transgender athletes harm and threaten women’s sports.
 There is no evidence that transgender athletes have a systemic advantage over cisgender athletes; rather, every athlete is unique, and multiple factors contribute to athletic success.
 There are many real issues facing women’s sports teams, including disproportionate funding and resources compared to their male counterparts, but transgender athletes are not one of them.
 It is for these reasons that many leading women’s and girls’ rights organizations also oppose H.R.
 734. Transgender women are women and deserve to participate on and learn the values of sports teams that align with their gender identity.